Brenda Wootton: Early life

-She first found her voice as a young schoolgirl, singing in chapel choirs and village halls in the remote communities of West Cornwall.
-Brenda became active on the Cornish music scene in the early 1960s, taking over the recently formed Count House Folk Music Club at Botallack near St Just in 1967, to found her own Pipers Folk Club, at St Buryan, Cornwall.
-She was later able to move Pipers back to the Count House, and subsequently into Penzance at the Western Hotel.
+Singing career

 In 1973 she was introduced to Richard Gendall, who taught her two songs in Cornish to sing at that year's Pan Celtic Festival in Killarney in Ireland, and she welcomed the opportunity to sing in Cornwall's own language, Kernewek, pledging to sing at least one song in Cornish at every concert.
 Richard wrote over 460 songs for Brenda, over 140 of them in the Cornish language.
 In 1974, Brenda handed Tremaen Craft Market over to daughter Sue to manage, and turned professional as a singer.

 Her early albums were recorded on Cornwall's Sentinel label, often with John the Fish (John Langford), with whom she sang for six years.
 Brenda later sang with Robert Bartlett and with guitarists Pete Berryman, Mike Silver, Al Fenn, David Penhale and Chris Newman.

-Her repertoire over the years covered folk, rock, blues, jazz and even hymns, but she is best remembered for her Cornish "standards" such as Lamorna, The White Rose, Camborne Hill, The Stratton Carol and the ballads Mordonnow, Tamar, Silver Net and Lyonesse, those last all written by Richard Gendall.
+Her repertoire over the years covered folk, rock, blues, jazz and even hymns, but she is best remembered for her Cornish "standards" such as Lamorna, The White Rose, Camborne Hill, The Stratton Carol and the ballads Mordonnow, Tamar, Silver Net and Lyonesse, those last three all written by Richard Gendall.

 She was equally at home when singing in Cornish, Breton or English and was as famous in Brittany, which she visited regularly, as she was in her native Cornwall.
 She appeared in the first ever Lorient Interceltic Festival in Brittany in the early 1970s.
-Brenda became famous throughout the world where she was welcomed by Cornish exiles and others, and sang at the Kernewek Lowender in South Australia three times, and in Canada as well as all over Europe.
+Brenda became famous throughout the world where she was welcomed by Cornish exiles and others, and sang at the Kernewek Lowender in South Australia three times, and in Canada, as well as across Europe.
 She reached number 1 in the pop charts in Japan with the maxi single 'Walk Across the World'.

-Brenda was made a bard of the Gorsedh Kernow in 1977, and took as her bardic name Gwylan Gwavas (Seagull of Newlyn).
+Brenda was made a bard of the Gorsedh Kernow in 1977, and took as her bardic name Gwylan Gwavas (Gwavas Gull).
 In her later years, she became well known in Cornwall as a presenter for BBC Radio Cornwall where she hosted the popular weekly request show Sunday Best, until 1990.
 She was also the Honorary President of Radio Beacon, the hospital radio service for St Lawrences Hospital in Bodmin.
-She died in Penzance aged 66, in March 1994 after a long illness.
+She died at her home in Penzance aged 66, in March 1994.
+She had been ill for about five years, forcing her to gradually withdraw from the music scene.